amonaghan715/M4_CasualCreator/README.md

 2) Navigate to where index.html is stored
 3) Open index.html in your browser**

-** Note: For best experience and to prevent toolbar difficulties, I would strongly advise using the Magic Easel with your browser in full screen mode.
+**Note: For best experience and to prevent toolbar difficulties, I would strongly advise using the Magic Easel with your browser in full screen mode.

-# Usage Tools and Controls
+# Tools and Controls
-**Clear**  This button erases the canvas entirely for the user to restart.
+**Clear**  This button erases the canvas entirely for the user to start over.

 **Brush selection**  This dropdown contains all of the tool options for the user to draw with:
 - Line - Draws a line following the mouse.
 - Dots - Draws dots following the mouse.
 - Sparkles - Draw sparkles following the mouse.
 The sparkles are drawn using bezier vertices.
-- Triangles- Draws tringles following the mouse.
+- Triangles - Draws triangles following the mouse.
 - Squares - Draws squares following the mouse.
 - Flowers - Draws flowers following the mouse.
 The flowers have a random rotation pattern to increase visual interest.
 - Eraser - A line tool that matches the color of the background.